MoniPar/reclaimed-treasures/README.md

 - [#48](https://github.com/MoniPar/reclaimed-treasures/issues/48) As a Registered Customer, I can edit and delete my reviews, so that I have the ability to correct any mistakes I make.

 - [#47](https://github.com/MoniPar/reclaimed-treasures/issues/47) As a User, I can navigate to the About page, so that I can learn more about the shop owner.
-- [#52](https://github.com/MoniPar/reclaimed-treasures/issues/52) As a User, I can easily navigate back to the top of the page with one click, so that I can easily access other parts of the website. - Not Completed
+- [#52](https://github.com/MoniPar/reclaimed-treasures/issues/52) As a User, I can easily navigate back to the top of the page with one click, so that I can easily access other parts of the website. - Won't Have

 The following User Stories were used to implement features which make the website run more smoothly and give the user a better experience using the website.
 Some are made from the Business owner's or Developer's perspective.
 Stories concerned with setting up and other developer tasks were left out from this list.
 Due to time lost with Code Anywhere technical issues, it was decided to leave the Product Management Interface and the Featured Products on Home page out.
 These were placed in the backlog for future iterations.

 - [#14](https://github.com/MoniPar/reclaimed-treasures/issues/14) As a business owner, I can have a banner with a CTA clearly visible on the landing page, so that users are encouraged to access the shop and view/buy products.
-- [#16](https://github.com/MoniPar/reclaimed-treasures/issues/16) As a business owner, I can choose which products to feature on the landing page, so that users are encouraged to check them out.
+- [#16](https://github.com/MoniPar/reclaimed-treasures/issues/16) As a business owner, I can choose which products to feature on the landing page, so that users are encouraged to check them out. - Backlog
 - [#20](https://github.com/MoniPar/reclaimed-treasures/issues/20) As a Shop Owner, I can use the Admin interface to add, update, view and delete products so that I can populate the online shop.
-- [#21](https://github.com/MoniPar/reclaimed-treasures/issues/21) As a store owner, I can add a product via the UI, so that I can add new items to my store.
+- [#21](https://github.com/MoniPar/reclaimed-treasures/issues/21) As a store owner, I can add a product via the UI, so that I can add new items to my store. - Backlog
-- [#22](https://github.com/MoniPar/reclaimed-treasures/issues/22) As a store owner, I can edit/update a product via the UI, so that I can change the product price, description, image and other product criteria.
+- [#22](https://github.com/MoniPar/reclaimed-treasures/issues/22) As a store owner, I can edit/update a product via the UI, so that I can change the product price, description, image and other product criteria. - Backlog
-- [#23](https://github.com/MoniPar/reclaimed-treasures/issues/23) As a store owner, I can delete a product via the UI, so that remove items that are no longer on sale.
+- [#23](https://github.com/MoniPar/reclaimed-treasures/issues/23) As a store owner, I can delete a product via the UI, so that remove items that are no longer on sale. - Backlog

 - [#32](https://github.com/MoniPar/reclaimed-treasures/issues/32) As a developer, I can add functionality with the plus (+) and minus (-) buttons to the quantity selector, so that the user has a better experience adding products to their basket on mobile.
 - [#40](https://github.com/MoniPar/reclaimed-treasures/issues/40) As a developer, I can make sure that customers can confidently provide the information required safely and securely, so that they can have a positive experience on the site.